-Tritium testing is performed using the tritium water contained in the sample, so care must be taken to ensure that the sample does not come into contact with other water that may affect the test results.
+Internationally recognized methods are performed using the tritium water contained in the sample, so care must be taken to ensure that the sample does not come into contact with other water that may affect the test results.
 Unlike cesium analysis, tritium analysis takes time.
-It usually takes about one to two months for the results of the analysis to be available after the seafood has been transported to the analysis facility.
+Results of the analysis are usually available about 1 to 1.5 months after seafood has been transported to an analysis facility.
+The analysis can detect at a lower detection limit (approximately 0.4 Bq/kg) than the limit for the rapid tritium analysis method in Reference 2.